 The prominence of the miraculous in the mission of the church of the first few centuries was not a source of embarrassment to earlier historians.
-And it shouldn’t be for us either.
-We believe that God is God, and that He does not change.
+And it shouldn’t be for us.
+Christians believe, to use Luther’s phrase, that God is God, and he does not change.

-In other words, the fact that God should act today in a manner consistent with how we see Him acting in the Bible should be a cause of celebration not surprise, and certainly not embarrassment!
+That God should act today in a manner consistent with how we see him acting in the Bible should be a cause of celebration not surprise.

-In fact, for those who hold an evangelical view of Scripture, we should actually desire and even expect God to act consistently with the revelation He has given us.
+Those who hold an evangelical view of Scripture desire and expect God to act consistently with biblical revelation.

-Edward Gibbon was judiciously reflecting the statements of earlier historians.
+Edward Gibbon judiciously reflects the statements of earlier historians.
 Eusebius (3rd-4th Century) sought to do likewise and quotes theologian and apologist Irenaeus, writing at the end of the 2nd Century:

 ‘So it is that in His name those who truly are His disciples, having received grace from Him, put it to effectual use for the benefit of their fellow-men, in proportion to the gift each one has received from Him.